ios1ph/BitMono/docs/source/protections/fullrenamer.rst

 If you want you can easily configure `criticals.json` to ignore strings and lot of stuff.

 Be careful, because renamer is tricky protection, not always useful, and does not always work properly.
-But, if you configure BitMono correctly Renamer can be a great protection (I'm about big projects, not crackmes).
+But, if you configure ObscuraX correctly Renamer can be a great protection (I'm about big projects, not crackmes).

 Protection Type
 ---------------